ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/stats_histogramprobability.md

 ---
+noindex: true
-Title: "Probability Histogram - ScottPlot 4.1 Cookbook"
+title: "Probability Histogram - ScottPlot 4.1 Cookbook"
 Description: "Histograms can be displayed as binned probability instead of binned counts.
 The ideal probability curve can also be plotted."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71